Amira31/Rice-Mutational-Study/01_Manual.md

 * **02_bam:**
 * **03_vcf:**

-## Step 2: Indexing of reference genome `bash`
+## Step 2: Indexing of reference genome

-First, you will need to download reference genome sequence in FASTA format (.fa/.fna) from NCBI together with its gene annotation file in GFF/GTF/GFF3 format.
+First, you will need to download reference genome sequence in `FASTA` format `(.fa/.fna)` from NCBI together with its gene annotation file in GFF/GTF/GFF3 format.
 We will download these files with `wget` and unzip them with `gunzip`.

 For this pipeline, I will use a japonica cv.
 Nipponbare AGIS 1.0 reference genome.

-**1. Retrieve FASTA and GFF links:**
+**1. Retrieve FASTA and GFF links:** `bash`

 You might wonder how one can obtain independent links for FASTA and GFF because NCBI genome assembly main page only shows the bulk download menu.
 Fret not, all you need to do is click the `FTP` menu and it will redirect to a page with a list of hyperlinks.
 Browse through and look for links that end with `.fna.gz` and `gff.gz`.
 Now, you need to copy the `ftp` page link and add behind it the FASTA and GFF links you found on the terminal, as below: